Firth of Clyde: Firth Islands

 Ailsa Craig is a small island, formed by the remains of a volcanic plug in the Firth.
 Ailsa Craig Common Green Granite and Ailsa Craig Blue Hone Granite are quarried there for the production of Curling Stones, manufactured by Kays of Scotland.

 Holy Isle, a small island lying in Lamlash Bay, Isle of Arran.
 At the north of the Holy Isle, there is a religious resort.

+Burnt Islands, are three small islands located in the Kyles of Bute, a National Senic Area.

+Horse Isle, near Ardrossan.
+The island is a nature reserve run by the RSPB.

 Firth Lighthouses

 The Northern Lighthouse Board is responsible for some of the navigation aids around Scotland's coast.
 Others are the responsibility of the local Competent Harbour Authority.